Submitted by ronja on Thu, 06/02/2022 - 00:24

 Change management, on the other hand, focuses on how to get members to use the solution (or tool) your association has provided for them.
 The solution can be the most beautiful, advanced tool, but when members reject it, no one wins.

 It’s easy to produce the product in a vacuum.
-The challenge is introducing a change that will be accepted.
+The challenge is to introduce a change that people will accept.

 The 3 Stages Of Change Management